tj-kim/DataScience16CTW/README.md

 ![an image alt text](image/gui_demo.png "Sample Gui Input")

 After we hit the search button, a new tab in the internet opens!
 It is a map of the US with the colleges marked on it as dots.
 From here, users can hover over the dots to get further information about each college such as name and website.
-An example screenshot is presented below
+An example screenshot is presented below.

 ![an image alt text](image/map_demo.png "Sample Map Output")